dart-lang/language/accepted/future-releases/3009-inference-using-bounds/feature-specification.md

 ## More examples enabled by the current proposal

-In addition to the motivating examples, both the original and the more complex, being unbroken by the current proposal, some cases of non F-bounded type variables are enabled by it as well.
+In addition to the motivating examples, both the original and the more complex, being handled by the current proposal, some cases of non F-bounded type variables are enabled by it as well.

 The following example demonstrates a tempting assumption that doesn't